ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

       ```
 - **Seal (Optional)**
   - How vault seal is configured
-  - Only used for _auto-unseal_ functionality
+  - Only used for _auto-unseal_ functionality, not needed for shamir secret key sharing
   - Example: Unseal using AWS KMS service
     - ```hcl
       seal "awskms" {